ChaoZhang173/1D-peloton/README.md

     dq/dx = (q_right - q_left)/(x_right - x_left)
 14. mindx:
     The mindx in Global_Data is the smallest distance between two particles
     If localspacing < 3*mindx will report a warning message and put particle to the middle
+15. Right Boundary:
+    The lax-wendroff method will introduce oscillation on the right boundary So change to use upwind method.

 ## Data Structure:
 1. STL Vector.